 A force of nature, Gill was brilliant to work with.
 Gill went above and beyond to care for our delegates.
 Despite always being on duty, Gill was the life and soul of the after hours party.
 Gill is irreplaceable at our conference and in our hearts.

-The Gill Bradbury Award will be awarded to an individual, group or organisation providing excellent services to people who use drugs.
-The inaugural award, to be presented in 2023, will have a special focus on superlative service provision during the COVID-19 pandemic.
+The Gill Bradbury Award is awarded to an individual, group or organisation providing excellent services to people who use drugs.
+The inaugural award, which was presented in 2023, had a special focus on superlative service provision during the COVID-19 pandemic.

 There is no cash prize for this award; the winner will be presented with a trophy and will have their name listed on the HRI website.
 The top scoring nominees will be listed in the HR23 programme and website.